jdabs/responsive-html-helper/README.md

 # Responsive HTML Helper
+This is a PHP script that reformats old, table-based HTML layout into more responsive friendly markup.
+You tell it where your HTML file is and it spits out the better formatted HTML.
+It doesn't do all the work, but takes care of some manual tasks.

+# How to use

 Add the path to the old HTML document in the `$sourceurl` variable.
 Then visit html-helper.php in the browser.
-Right-click, view source and then copy and paste the newly formatted HTML into your working document.
+Right-click, view the source and then copy and paste the newly formatted HTML into your working document.

-The script does these things
+The script does these things:
 - Makes sure you have an `<html>`, `<head>`, and `<body>` tag
 - Adds the HTML5 doctype.
 If the document has the HTML 4.01 transitional doctype, it gets replaced.
 If there's no doctype, it is added before the `<html>` tag.
 - Puts important responsive meta tags into the head section